ubco-db/EmbedDB/README.md

 ### Running Our Code

-To run our project on your machine, please see the instructions [here](docs/quickStart.md).
+To run our project on your machine, follow the [setup](docs/setup.md) instructions.

 If you want to run the distribution version of the project, please look at the [distribution](docs/distribution.md) instructions.